Multivariate response and parsimony for Gaussian cluster-weighted models: Inference

 \subsection{Parameter Estimation for eMCWM}

 Parameter estimation, via the EM algorithm of \citet{Demp:Lair:Rubi:Maxi:1977}, is described here for the unconstrained VVV-VVV model from the eMCWM family.
+Details on alternative algorithms to find maximum likelihood estimates of a mixture distribution can be found in \citet{bohning1995, bohning2003}.
 Let $\mathcal{S}=\left\{(\bx_1,\by_1),\ldots,(\bx_N,\by_N)\right\}$ be a sample of $N$ independent observations from model~\eqref{mGCWM}.
 Then, the incomplete-data likelihood function is